isaacnmm/pestpolicy-hugo2XX/content/posts/best-heat-gun-for-removing-paint/index.md

 This heat gun's entire package is self in a hard plastic kit box with a comfortable handle grip for easier portability.
 Importantly, the versatile product comes with high quality, 12 common paint removal accessories, which can fit in different shapes of various surfaces under paint removal.

-See Also: Paint Stripper for Wood
-Pros:
-- Comfortable and simple handle grip
-- Top-quality LCD display and durable casing
-- Wide temperature range
-- from 150 F to 1100 F
-- Overload heat protection shut element inbuilt & quick-acting
-- Lightweight (2.
-3 pounds) and simple to operate
-- High-quality heat removal elements 12 common accessories
-- Highly portable (has nice kit box grip handle) and heavy-duty cord.
+See Also: Paint Stripper for Wood Pros: - Comfortable and simple handle grip - Top-quality LCD display and durable casing - Wide temperature range- from 150 F to 1100 F - Overload heat protection shut element inbuilt & quick-acting - Lightweight (2.
+3 pounds) and simple to operate - High-quality heat removal elements 12 common accessories - Highly portable (has nice kit box grip handle) and heavy-duty cord.

 - Manual temperature adjusting mode- 50F range - Simple and stable kickstand - Suitable for both heavy and light duties - Comes with a manual guide and storage built-inch hanging ring

-Cons:
-- Unsuitable for smaller generators
-- Slightly expensive as compared to others
+Cons: - Unsuitable for smaller generators - Slightly expensive as compared to others

 ###  [2.
 SEEKONE Heat Gun 1800W Heavy Duty Hot Air Pain Gun - #2 Pick](https://www.amazon.com/dp/B078S5QMFG/?tag=p-policy-20)